Consequences of Cheque Bounce Notice

 Frequently Asked Questions

-How much is the cheque bounce penalty charge?
+How much is the cheque bounce charges?

-Cheque bounce penalty charges vary from bank to bank ranging from Rs 50 to Rs 750.
+Cheque bounce penalty charges vary from bank to bank ranging from Rs.
+50 to Rs.
+750.

 Can I file an FIR for a cheque bounce?